Carlssot/Messages-Project/README.md

 If the action is "Delete", an ID will aslo be read and the message object with that especific ID will be deleted.
 If the action is "List" and a name, all the message IDs for that person will be output.
 If the action is "ALL" and the message objects will be outptut.

-As of 03/11/2024 this is test data, as of today I have a segmentation fault bug that I need to find and fix.